 National Technical Assistance Center for Children’s Mental Health

-The National Technical Assistance Center for Children’s Mental Health (NTAC) has taken a leadership role in addressing the mental health needs of children, youth and their families at the policy, research, training/consultation and direct service levels.
-NTAC has provided the vision, leadership, knowledge base, to the field to build comprehensive community service delivery systems for children with mental health and/or substance abuse needs, and their families.
+The National Technical Assistance Center for Children’s Mental Health (TA Center) has taken a leadership role in addressing the mental health needs of children, youth and their families at the policy, research, training/consultation and direct service levels.
+The TA Center has provided the vision, leadership, knowledge base, to the field to build comprehensive community service delivery systems for children with mental health and/or substance abuse needs, and their families.
 The National Technical Assistance Center works with states, tribes, communities and families and offers a range of training and technical assistance opportunities, publications, and informational resources.

 Since 1986, the National Technical Assistance Center for Children’s Mental Health has been dedicated to helping states, tribes, territories, and communities to reform their mental health systems through innovative and collaborative solutions that improve the social emotional and behavioral well being of infants, children, adolescents and families.

 Improving social and emotional outcomes for all children, youth and their families and improving access to quality care for those with mental health challenges is the core mission of the National Technical Assistance Center.
 System of care values and principals guide the center’s work with states, tribes, territories and communities.
 The center promote services and supports that are

 - Community based;

 - Comprehensive, coordinated, and collaborative across systems and organizations;

 - In full partnership with families and youth;

 - Individualized, flexible, and coordinated to fit each child and family;

 - Evidence based or practice based on evidence